JackDanger/twilio_contactable/README.markdown

     @user.send_sms_confirmation! # fires off a TXT to the user with a generated confirmation code
     @user.sms_confirmed?         # => false, because we've only started the process

-then ask the user for the confirmation code off their phone and pass it in to sms_confirm_with:
+The user will read the SMS confirmation code off of their phone and type it into a form on your site (you'll need to build this).
+When they submit that code to a controller you should pass it in to the user record's sms_confirm_with method:

-    @user.sms_confirm_with('123XYZ')
+    # params[:code] => '123XYZ'
+    @user.sms_confirm_with(params[:code])

-If the code is right then the user's current phone number will be automatically marked as confirmed.
+If the code is correct then the user's current phone number will be automatically marked as confirmed.
 You can check this at any time with:

     @user.sms_confirmed? # => true
     @user.send_sms!("Hi!
 This is a text message.")